ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

       :align: center

-   1. Click on each of <port>/tcp links and new tab will be opened with the corresponding application where you can copy the URL from.
+   4. Click on each of the <port>/tcp links and new tab will be opened with the corresponding application where you can copy the URL from.
-   2. Open ``/src/main/docker/atlassian-setup-k8s.sh`` and add the URL values without ``http://`` to the script
+   5. Open ``/src/main/docker/atlassian-setup-k8s.sh`` and add the URL values without ``http://`` to the script

    ::